-I’m sharing a tip on how to make a delicious Japanese Miso soup that taste like you’ve spent hours in the kitchen preparing the flavorful recipe instead of less than two hours.
+I'm sharing a tip on how to make a delicious Japanese Instant Pot Miso Soup that taste like you’ve spent hours in the kitchen preparing the flavorful recipe instead of less than two hours.
 What’s the secret?

 It’s done by using shortcuts that don’t take away from the delicious taste, such as using these ingredients I listed below.
 Another part of the secret is using the programmable Instant Pot, known for its ability to reduce cooking by as much as 70 percent!

 This recipe’s first important ingredient is miso.
 While many cooks prefer using just one type of miso in this recipe, I enjoy using two different styles.
 My favorite choices are white, red and sometimes brown.

 Miso is quite nutritious and healthy because it builds the immune system and improves digestion.
 It is usually made with soybeans, although some varieties use other grains like barley and rice.

 The ingredients and length of fermentation affect the miso’s flavor and color.

 - White Miso

 White miso’s mild and sweet taste makes it quite versatile.
 Red has a stronger, saltier flavor that adds a rich taste.
 It is healthier than the white version.

 The caramel-colored brown miso is extremely versatile with its savory, sweet taste.
 I usually use brown for marinades and light soups.
 Red and white miso produce make a rich, delicious Ramen Noodle soup broth filled with umami flavor.

 Umami is another word for savory, one of the five basic tastes.
 Salty, sweet, bitter, and sour are the other four tastes that wake up our taste buds and make recipes unforgettable!
 Umami usually describes meaty or brothy cooking.